danidiaz/comments-project/README.md

 # How to run

-After cloning, checkout the submodules:
+After cloning the project repository, checkout the submodules:

 ```
 git submodule init